-The number of contributors to health insurance is slightly underestimated.
+The number of recipients of health insurance contributions is slightly underestimated.
 The external statistic is the sum of employee contributors and pensioner contributor, so persons who are both employees and pensioners are counted twice (See Annex 2, Table 4.7).

 The support allowance for families with children is strongly overestimated.
 This can be explained by the fact that not all the conditions for receiving support allowance can be simulated in the model - the list of basic necessity goods that are eligibility conditions is not implemented in the model.
-As being a means-tested benefit, the number of recipients could also be affected by the non-take up behaviour.
 (See Annex 2, Table 4.7).